 - Lunch - Mittagessen (mit-TAHK-ess-en).
 The largest warm meal of the day.

-- Dinner - Abendessen or Abendbrot (AH-bent-ess-en or AH-bent-broht).
-Often a simple affair of bread, meats and cheese. hence the name of Abendbrot, or "evening bread".
+- Dinner - Abendessen (AH-bent-ess-en), or the traditional meal of Abendbrot (AH-bent-broht).
+Often a simple affair of bread, meats and cheese.
+Hence the name of Abendbrot, or "evening bread".

 - Vegetarian - Vegetarier / Vegetarierin (VEG-uh-TAR-ear / VEG-uh-TAR-ear-in).
 To order, you can say "Haben Sie vegetarische Gerichte?" (hah-bn zee veh-ge-tah-rî-she ge-rîH-te) (Do you have vegetarian dishes?).